mesnucl/DM.CSharpSourceCodeValidator/README.md

  - Currently the langauge version of the source code to be compiled is hardcoded to be C# 7.3.
 That means features above C# 7.3 will fail validation.
 - There is a need for more tests.
 Both compounds and unit test.
+- All tests have only been performed on a Windows platform.
 - There is still alot of decoupling and refactoring to be done.